Couples analyzer reference¶

 The couples analyzer identifies file coupling and developer coupling by analyzing co-change patterns across Git history.
-Files that frequently change together are likely coupled; developers who frequently touch the same files are collaborating (or competing).

-Configuration Options¶
+Configuration options¶

 The couples analyzer has no additional configuration options.
 It uses the identity detector for developer mapping and the tree diff analyzer for change detection.